Visiting Paphos During September to November

-Hailed as the picture perfect hotspot for visitors from across the world, Paphos definitely stands up to its name and delivers some of the most beautiful natural landscapes and scenic views for you to see.
-Aside from exploring beaches, there is more to the local culture like learning about their history through the Tombs of the Kings and even trying the local cuisine; which is sinfully delicious as well!
+Hailed as the picture-perfect hotspot by visitors from across the world, Paphos definitely stands up to its name and has some of the most beautiful natural landscapes and scenic views.
+Aside from exploring beaches, there is a lot more about the local culture like learning about their history through the Tombs of the Kings and even trying the local cuisine; which is delicious as well!

 Autumn in Paphos is unlike many of the European cities you will visit.
 This coastal city is particularly warm, and a good place to retreat and relax if you want to get away from the chaos of city life, or simply wish to escape the cold weather.
-The temperatures during September to November (Fall season in Paphos) usually rise throughout the day and range from 27°C to 22°C (87.3°F- 72.5°F) maximum and drop down to around 16°C (60°F) during the night.
-This temperature widely varies as the days of the month slowly progress and it can get extremely hot, but the humidity and wind make it bearable.
+The temperatures during September to November (Fall season in Paphos) usually rise throughout the day and range from 22°C to 27°C (87.3°F- 72.5°F) maximum and drop down to around 16°C (60°F) during the night.

-Pack up a jumper, for those cold nights, and grab you swimwear during the day.
+Pack up a jumper, for those cold nights.
 While you can expect clear skies, rains can also be expected so be sure to pack in a light jacket or umbrella.
-Tourism is slow during these months so you can also expect affordable prices for accommodation and activities.
+Tourism is slow during these months so you can also expect affordable prices for accommodation.